neeraj-agentic-lab/AutoMCP/README.md

 **The Problem**: AI agents and LLMs can't directly interact with your existing REST APIs.
 You need to manually create tool definitions, handle authentication, manage connections, and write custom integration code for every API.

-**The Solution**: MCP REST Adapter automatically converts any REST API (with OpenAPI specification) into ready-to-use tools that AI agents can discover and execute.
+**The Solution**: AutoMCP automatically converts any REST API (with OpenAPI specification) into ready-to-use tools that AI agents can discover and execute.
 No coding required - just point it to your API documentation and you're done.

 **Business Value**:
 - ⚡ **Instant AI Integration** - Connect existing APIs to AI workflows in minutes, not weeks